avenirs-esr/dev-doc/pages/tech_studies_and_pocs/apim-apisix.markdown

      docker-compose -p docker-apisix up -d
 </pre>

-The configuration file is **apisix-docker/example/apisix_conf/config.yaml.** It contains an admin key which will be used to interract with APISIX's API.
+The configuration file is **apisix-docker/example/apisix_conf/config.yaml.** It contains an admin key which will be used to interact with APISIX's API.